andy-maier/python-garbagetracker/docs/background.rst

     will run for the next time.
-Automatic runs of the garbage collector are triggered by heuristics that are based on the number of objects and not on the amount of memory bound to these objects, so it is possible to have a small number of garbage objects with large amounts of memory allocated, that are still not triggering a garbage collector run.
+Automatic runs of the garbage collector are triggered by heuristics that are based on the number of objects and not on the amount of memory bound to these objects, so it is possible to have a small number of collectable objects with large amounts of memory allocated, that are still not triggering a garbage collector run.

-  Suitable measures to address these issues with garbage objects:
+  Suitable measures to address these issues with collected objects:

   - Redesign to avoid circular references.